-If you are integrating Weld into a JSF environment you must register org.jboss.weld.servlet.ConversationPropagationFilter as a Servlet listener, either automatically, or through user configuration, for each CDI application which uses JSF.
+you integrating Weld into JSF environment vou must register org.jboss.weld.servlet.ConversationPropagationFilter Servlet either as a listener, automatically, or through user configuration, for each CDI application which uses JSF.
 This filter can be registered for all Servlet deployment safely.